Alberta College of Social Workers: History

 The Alberta College of Social Workers(ACSW) used to act as the professional association and the regulatory agency.
-Since 2020, ACSW is a single mandate organization that regulates social worker in the public interest in Alberta.
+Since 2020, ACSW is a single mandate organization that regulates social workers in the public interest in Alberta.
 The Alberta College of Social Workers, first created in the 1961 as the Alberta Association of Social Workers, and was part of the Canadian Association of Social Workers.
 After departing from it, the association has made continuous efforts, for a series of years, to become part of the Health Professions Act (HPA).
 This legislation requires professional colleges to follow similar regulations across the professions, and for the members to apply educational and practice standards.
 The ACSW attained success on April 1, 2003 on becoming a member of the Health Professions Act.
 Becoming a member under the Health Professions Act (HPA) was an important milestone for the Alberta College of Social Workers.
 It recognized social work as a self-regulated profession with legal authority, public accountability, and a responsibility to protect the public.
 However, the College never fully fulfilled its required mandate as a social unionism-style organization.
 In 2024, the College also announced its plan to move away from exclusionary rules that required internationally educated social workers to match mainstream or nonmarginalized groups standards.
 It now aims to create inclusive registration pathways that offer equal opportunities to marginalized groups and help all social workers take part fully and meaningfully in the workforce and in society.